-Specific Requirements Not Met (SRNM) is a transfusion error reportable to the Serious Hazards Of Transfusion UK haemovigilance scheme (SHOT) via your local reporting system.
-Patients who have received blood not meeting their specific requirements should be counselled about the consequences of this, and managed appropriately.
-A local investigation should take place to find out how this happened and measures should be put in place to prevent recurrence.
+Specific Requirements Not Met (SRNM) is a transfusion error reportable to the Serious Hazards of Transfusion UK haemovigilance scheme (SHOT) via your local reporting system.
+Patients who have received blood not meeting their specific requirements should be counselled about the consequences of this and managed appropriately.
+A local investigation should take place to find out how this happened, and measures should be put in place to prevent recurrence.

-PATIENT SAFETY BSQR (2005) mandated trusts have standard operating procedures in place to ensure patient specific requirements are added to patient records once identified.
-Specific requirements should be identified at the point of authorisation.
-However, the majority of incidents where specific requirements are not met occurs at the point of requesting.
-If the request is carried out by someone other than the authoriser, it is incumbent upon them to ensure the request form is filled out correctly.
+BSQR (2005) mandated trusts have standard operating procedures in place to ensure patient specific requirements are added to patient records once identified.(1) Specific requirements should be identified at the point of authorisation.
+However, the majority of incidents where specific requirements are not met occurs at the point of requesting.(2) If the request is carried out by someone other than the authoriser, it is incumbent upon them to ensure the request form is filled out correctly.
 If they are unable to ascertain the patient's specific requirements, they must confirm them with the authoriser.

-Where staff members who have permission to request but are not authorisers, additional training to support safe and appropriate requesting, including special requirements, will help reduce errors and improve patient safety.
-4.2 Irradiated Components Irradiation of blood components is a commonly seen specific requirement and is important to prevent Transfusion-associated graft-versus-host disease (TA-GvHD).
+Where staff members have permission to request but are not authorisers, additional training to support safe and appropriate requesting, including special requirements, will help reduce errors and improve patient safety.

+4.2 Irradiated Components

+Irradiation of blood components is a commonly seen specific requirement and an important procedure to prevent transfusion-associated graft-versus-host disease (TA-GvHD).
 TA-GvHD occurs due to engraftment and a proliferation of donor leucocytes transferred in component transfusion in patients who are immunocompromised.
-This causes cytokine release and tissue damage, and is often fatal.
+This causes cytokine release and tissue damage and is often fatal.

+25 Gy INDICATOR IRRADIATED

+TAXAN TAXAN

+25 Gy INDICATOR IRRADIATED

+L07 XXXXXXXX

-Although all NHSBT components (except granulocytes) are leucocyte depleted, in some immunocompromised patients this is insufficient to prevent TA-GvHD, and therefore irradiation is required to deactivate any remaining leucocytes.
-(9) Components exposed to irradiation do have a slightly shortened shelf life.
+Although all NHSBT components (except granulocytes) are leucocyte depleted, in some immunocompromised patients this is insufficient to prevent TA-GvHD, and therefore irradiation is required to deactivate any remaining leucocytes.(9) Components exposed to irradiation do have a slightly shortened shelf life.
 Irradiated components have a sticker affixed to the front of the bag that indicates whether it has been exposed to irradiation.
 A white circle on the sticker indicates that the component is not yet irradiated.
 Once the component has been exposed to sufficient irradiation, the colour of the circle will turn blue, indicating that it is an irradiated component.
 For further information about interpreting blood labels see appendix 3.